jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

   But how this vulgar opinion has of late obtained a great reputation is unknown to me.
 It is not to be found in the ancient fathers and doctors of the true Church.
 It contradicts the doctrine and history of the Holy Scriptures, the practice of all ancient monarchies, and the very principles of the law of nature.
 It is hard to say whether it is more erroneous in divinity or dangerous in policy.

-  This desperate assertion whereby kings are made subject to the judgements and deprivations of their subjects follows as a necessary consequence of foolhardy position of the supposed natural equality and freedom of mankind, and liberty to choose what form of government it please.
+  This desperate assertion whereby kings are made subject to the judgements and deprivations of their subjects follows as a necessary consequence of foolhardy position of the supposed natural equality and freedom of mankind.
+The people do not have the liberty to choose what form of government they please.

 Patricia, Or the Natural Power of Kings by Robert Filmer
 1680
-(I made some edits for readability's sake) https://www.constitution.org/eng/patriarcha.htm
+(I made edits for readability's sake) https://www.constitution.org/eng/patriarcha.htm

 ===